Deepacat/GregTech-Modern/docs/content/Gameplay/mechanics/tools/Gadgets/Misc Gadgets.md

 A right click applies the colour of the can to the selected block.

-Shift right clicking recolours all connected blocks to the original that match, e.g. shift right clicking a cable line will recolour the entire cable line, same for machines and everything else paintable.
+Sneak right clicking recolours all connected blocks to the original that match, e.g. Sneak right clicking a cable line will recolour the entire cable line, same for machines and everything else paintable.

 White paint only displays the original blocks colours for machines, works on everything else.

-Spray Paint Solvent works the same as a normal spray can but undoes all paint, shift right click behaviour applies.
+Spray Paint Solvent works the same as a normal spray can but undoes all paint, Sneak right click behaviour applies.